5 Ways to Innovate HR – Disrupt HR Dublin Takeaways

 - Mindfulness can help correct unconscious bias.
 Try mindfulness exercises as part of your diversity initiatives.
 Dr Orlaith O’Sullivan

-- Watch out for the rise of STEMpathy jobs – emotional intelligence is needed in an AI world!
+- Watch out for the rise of STEMpathy jobs – emotional intelligence is needed in an AI world to truly innovate HR!
 Orla Graham, Deloitte

 - There’s no need to panic about the General Data Protection Regulation (GDPR).
 The single biggest change is accountability.
 John Ghent, Sytorus.